kklimexk/lubimy-czytac-crawler/README.md

-# na-temat-crawler
+# lubimy-czytac-crawler
-Repository for "Component-oriented Programming" classes at AGH-UST
+Repository for "Data mining" classes at AGH-UST